 The over 50s age group loves to travel.
 They book 35% of all package tours and 80% of all cruises.
 What's more, they travel more often, stay longer and spend more money than younger folk.
 While they will happily choose a domestic holiday destination, they also love cultural tours overseas.
-Health tourism in particular is enjoying a boom (Source: German Ministry of Economics and Technology/German language).
+Health tourism in particular is enjoying a boom (Source: German Ministry of Economic Affairs and Energy).
 Many tour operators even send medics along on the trip too to look after those guests with special needs.
 If you keep any eye on a couple of extra things, you will stay fit and healthy on holiday – no matter what age.

 Discuss your travel plans with your doctor.
 He will help you choose your destination and the means of transport to get there.
 He also knows what vaccinations are necessary and where you can find medical help in the country you're visiting.
 Ask your doctor or pharmacist for advice on what medicines you should have in your first-aid kit.

 Having a problem getting about is no reason to stay at home.
 Many airlines such as British Airways have a care and support service.
 You merely have to inform the airline in good time and reserve an easily accessible seat when you make the booking.
 Ask your GP for a medical care form.

 Even if you are fit on your feet, you should arrive at the airport at least 90 minutes before departure to give yourself plenty of time to check in and reach the gate with time to spare.